-In this line of research we examine language and thought relation focusing on different areas such as time-space relation, time perception, and spatial events.
+In this line of research we examine language and thought relation focusing on different areas such as time-space relation, time perception, spatial events, and metaphors.
 Our goal is to figure out the role of language in various cognitive processes.
 Below are some of our projects in this area:

 Time-space interaction: Languages use various ways to express temporal relations between two time points or to describe the length of a given time.
 It is difficult to talk about time without benefiting from more concrete domains like space.
 Temporal concepts are described using these spatial metaphors such as “time flies.”
 In the last decade, a large amount of research has been conducted to investigate how people speaking different languages perceive and talk about time, the relation between spatial and temporal concepts, and how it develops through childhood.
 Yet, there are comparatively fewer studies that examine how people use other modalities such as spontaneous gestures to represent various temporal concepts.
-Here we examine the mapping of time onto space in individuals’ verbal and gestural expressions.
-In this project, we collaborate with Asst.
-Prof. Alex Kranjec from Duquesne University (https://sites.google.com/site/alexanderkranjec/) and also with Prof. Julio Santiago from University of Granada on other time-space projects (http://www.ugr.es/~santiago/).
+Here we examine the mapping of time onto space (metaphoric expressions) in monolingual and bilingual individuals’ verbal and gestural expressions.

 Gesture and cognitive processes: Gestures reflect thought processes when people talk about spatial information, such as giving directions or describing motions, and reveal information about problem solving strategies.
 In several studies, we examine the role of gestures in both thinking and communicating about spatial information.
 We compare low and high-spatial individuals’ performance on tasks based on gesture use as well as comparing various age groups and populations.
 We not only test gesture production but also multimodal comprehension.
 In this research line we examine how people integrate information from different modalities (verbal and gestural), the factors that may influence this integration, and individual differences in using these resources.